 Top 40 Social Media Influencer by Onalytica.
 Top 40 Twitter influencer by BrandWatch.
 Featured and quoted by many leading marketing magazines, websites, and blogs.
 “In boxing, styles make fights.
 In blogging, styles make readership” – Stuart Davidson

 I think marketing budgets will continue to move away from paid advertising methods and more towards inbound marketing activities.
 As the understanding, technology, and technique of content marketing continue to develop, ROI will become easier to evaluate an attribute.

 Jenerosity Marketing LLC – www.jenerositymarketing.com

 With 20+ years in the licensing, promotions and entertainment business, Jen Kramer has worked with some of the largest companies in the world.
 From Hearst Magazines to TibECo, she has worked in virtually every category from toys and publishing to housewares and grocery.
 Jen has a complete understanding of toy manufacturing due to many years at Avon and PPW developing innovative playthings for all ages.
 Just prior to launching her own business, Ms. Kramer honed her digital skills at social engagement company, true[X] media which was later acquired by 21 st Century Fox.

 I think that the various social media platforms are going to continue to become more and more alike.
 Soon we won’t be able to differentiate between them all and the “winners” will be the ones with the biggest audience and the highest engagement.
 I also think that content will continue to be king as platforms look to increase the amount of high-quality content that they are feeding their audience.
-Last, I think slowly we are going to see an increase in m-commerce as platforms integrate 360-degree views and VR/AR to make trying things on easier as well simplifying the purchasing process itself.
+Last, I think slowly we are going to see an increase in m-commerce as platforms integrate 360-degree views and VR/AR to make trying things on easier, as well as simplifying the purchasing process itself.

 Content and Social Media Manager at Social Media Today